Written By Rick de Groot

 Combination Operator: &

-One of the simplest ways to concatenate values in Power Query is to use the Combination Operator, represented by the ampersand symbol.
+One of the simplest ways to concatenate in Power Query is to use the Combination Operator, represented by the ampersand symbol.

 To concatenate two columns in Power Query, you: